abdulqudusyusuf/spotify-data-analysis/README.md

 ### ⏱️ Total Minutes Listened

-So far in this year I have listened to music for over **22,000 minutes**.
-That’s over **360 hours** of streaming — showingt that i'm quite an avid music listener.
+I’ve streamed music for over **22,000 minutes** so far this year — that’s around 376 hours, or almost 47 hours each month.
+Music clearly plays a steady role in my lifestyle.

 ---

 ### 👥 Unique Artists

-I listened to **500 unique artists** throughout the year.
-This highlights my **diverse taste in music**, as I actively explore different sounds instead of sticking to the same few artists.
+I listened to **500 unique artists**.
+This reflects a balance of loyalty and exploration — while I have clear favorites, I still branch out to discover plenty of new voices.

 ---

 ### 🎵 Unique Songs

 I played around **2,500 different songs**.
-This shows I don’t just replay the same tracks on loop — I enjoy rotating between **variety and new discoveries**.
+This shows I don’t stick to a narrow playlist but rotate regularly between new discoveries and repeat favorites.

 ---